Is Dark Energy an Effective Manifestation of Non-equilibrium Thermodynamics? -- Insights from DESI: Specific models and dynamical evolution

 The above three-dimensional autonomous system exhibits three invariant planes, namely $y=0$, $\xi=0$ and $\xi=1$.
 On the other hand, we can show that $x'+y'=(x+y-1)\left(y(1-\xi)^2+3\alpha \xi^2\right)$, which implies that $x+y=1$ is also an invariant plane.
 Lastly, at $x=0$ we have $x'=3\alpha \xi^2$, and this positive gradient of $x$ implies that no trajectories will be entering the $x<0$ region by passing through $x=0$ plane in forward time.
 Hence, the phase space is positively invariant.

 The critical points of the above system, their stability and the corresponding cosmological parameters have been enlisted in Table \ref{Table-M1} (we have used linear stability theory, complemented with numerical elaboration, throughout each fixed point to investigate their stability nature).
 Note that apart from the critical point $A_2$, all other critical points lie upon either $\xi=0$ or $\xi=1$ plane.
 As one can see, $\xi=0$ plane has $H \to \infty$, $\rho_{\rm dm} \to \infty$ and $\Gamma \to 0$, while $\xi=1$ plane has $H \to 0$, $ \rho_{\rm dm} \to 0$ \ and $\Gamma \to \infty$.
 The $\xi =0$ and $\xi=1$ planes inevitably correspond to two limiting phases of cosmic dynamics.
-Let us describe the type and stability of each critical point separately.
+Let us describe the type and stability of each critical point separately. (\texttt{i}) $\bf{A_{0}}$: This is a curve containing non-isolated critical points.
+At these points, two of the eigenvalues of the Jacobian matrix are positive and one is zero, indicating that these are normally hyperbolic critical points.
+From the linear stability theory and the center-manifold theorem \cite{Leon:2014yua,Leon:2012mt}, we conclude that these are unstable points.
+They correspond to dark matter and baryon dominated, decelerated $(q>0)$ solutions. (\texttt{ii}) $\bf{A_{1}}$: At this fixed point the Jacobian matrix has two negative and one positive eigenvalues, and thus it is a saddle point.
+It corresponds to complete dark-matter dominated, super-accelerated $(q<-1)$ solution. (\texttt{iii}) $\bf{A_{2}}$: All the three eigenvalues of the Jacobian matrix are negative at this critical point which makes it a stable point.
+This point is dominated by dark matter and corresponds to an accelerating, de-Sitter $(q=-1)$, phase.
+Hence, this solution will attract the Universe at late times. (\texttt{iv}) $\bf{A_{3}}$: At this critical point, all eigenvalues are positive, and thus it is an unstable point.
+It corresponds to a radiation-dominated decelerating phase.